mdozmorov/R.Sjogren/README.md

 *Analysis.Rmd* and *Analysis.html* are the front end of the analysis.

-*Limma_SAM.R* is work in progress/test code
+*snippets* folder contains code snippets

-Other scripts contain misc old and test code
+*work_scripts* folder stores in progress/debugging code